emsesp/docs/Uploading-firmware.md

 ### General:
   - There is no "serial mode" anymore like with version 1.9.
 When the Wifi cannot connect to the SSID it will automatically enter a "safe" mode where the Serial console is activated (note Serial is always available on the ESP32 because it has multiple UARTs).
 The EMS-ESP's LED will blink fast when in Serial mode.
 When this happens connect via a USB using baud 115200.

-If you run into issues try first erasing the ESP8266 with `esptool.py erase_flash` and uploading the new firmware manually.

 > [!TIP]
 > BBQKees also has a good write-up at https://bbqkees-electronics.nl/wiki/gateway/firmware-update-to-v2.html.